How to become a life coach

 Step 1: Discover your Niche

-Becoming an effective life coach starts with identifying and understanding your niche.
+Becoming a life coach starts with identifying and understanding your niche.
 It is the backbone of your coaching practice.

 A niche is a specific area where you focus your work, offering something special that meets the needs of a particular group of people.